Q: I want to get a part-time job, where can I find out about vacancies?

 Q: What funding is available on campus if I fall into financial hardship?

-If you run into money problems whilst at Sussex then one of the advisers from the Student Union's Advice & Representation Centre may be able to help you.
-They have a great deal of experience in dealing with student money issues, including problems with student grants and loans, dealing with debt and social security benefits issues.
+The Advice and Representation Centre also have a wealth of knowledge and experience to help you deal with any money issues, including problems with student grants and loans, dealing with debt and social security benefits issues.